 Likes, tweets and shares are the social signals that will send traffic to your blog.

-If you contact DripRevolution support with my name, they will give you an extra 50 social signals.
+Contact DripRevolution support with my name, they will give you 50 social signals.

 Let DripRevolution take care of the rest leaving you time to tick some other jobs of the list.

 You can review the results in the dashboard and you also get the details of any activity emailed over to you on a daily basis.